blank-ngnl/Eye_Movement_Detection/README.md

 The higher the threshold, the more the data is not taken as the eog artifact because it will reject more components. <br>
 We remove the unrelated components by setting the value of these components in the unmixing matrix to 0 during the inverse process. <br>
 We found that using ICA decreases the final accuracy. <br>
-The possible reason might because ICA is originally for the purpose of removing artifact, in contrast, our experiment needs to record the eog artifact. <br>
+The possible reason might be ICA is originally for the purpose of removing artifact, in contrast, our experiment needs to record the eog artifact. <br>
 Therefore, although we use ICA to keep the eog artifact, there still might cause some loss of the important information. <br>

 ### Feature Extraction